National Museum of Norway

 The National Museum (Nasjonalmuseet, officially the National Museum of Art, Architecture and Design (Note: Nasjonalmuseet for kunst, arkitektur og design)) is a museum in Oslo, Norway which holds the Norwegian state's public collection of art, architecture, and design objects.
 The collection totals over 400,000 works, amongst them the first copy of Edvard Munch's The Scream from 1893.
 The museum is state-owned and managed by the Norwegian Ministry of Culture.

 The National Museum was established in 2003 by the merging of the Museum of Architecture, the Museum of Industrial Art, the Museum of Decorative Arts and Design, the Museum of Contemporary Art, and the National Gallery of Norway.
 In 2022, the museum opened its new building at Vestbanehallen at the centre of Oslo, housing the entirety of the collections from these previous museums.

-The current director of the museum is Karen Hindsbo.
+The current director of the museum is Ingrid Røynesdal who was appointed in 2023.

 New building

 A cohesive new building was a precondition for establishment of the National Museum in 2003, by which time the facilities housing the other museums destined to be consolidated there had all been determined to be too small.

 Architecture competitions for expansion at Tullinløkka were previously held in 1972 and 1995 but were inconclusive.

 In the spring of 2008 the government decided that the new building for the National Museum would be located at Vestbanen in place of the old Oslo West Station train station at Aker Brygge.
 It was originally planned to open in 2020.
 In November 2010 the German architecture company Kleihues + Schuwerk won the international architecture competition with the project Forum Artis.

 In spring 2012 the pre-project was completed and delivered to the culture department.
 The government presented the project on 22 March 2013 with a price of approximately 5.3 billion Norwegian kroner.
 On 6 June 2013 the Stortinget decreed the new building to be within a cost frame of 5,327 billion kroner.